 - Manufacturer of the truck tires

 Having multiple parties who are each somewhat responsible for the truck accident complicates the accident claims process.
-The experienced truck accident attorneys at Gonzalez & Cartwright, P.A. successfully navigate the complexities of personal injury law to hold all responsible parties accountable for your injuries.
+The experienced semi truck crash injury attorneys in Coral Springs, FL at Gonzalez & Cartwright, P.A. successfully navigate the complexities of personal injury law to hold all responsible parties accountable for your injuries.

 If You Are Partly At Fault For Your Coral Springs Truck Accident Your Compensation Will Be Reduced

 If you are partly at fault for your truck accident you may still recover compensation for your injuries and losses, but your compensation will be reduced.
 Under Florida’s “pure comparative negligence fault” rules, the amount of damages you would receive will be reduced by an amount that reflects your level of responsibility for the accident.